-The pro-choice voice is not one I much understand; last month, “as a deeply religious person,” Chelsea Clinton claimed a reversal of Roe v.
+The pro-choice voice is certainly ubiquitous; last month, “as a deeply religious person,” Chelsea Clinton claimed a reversal of Roe v.
 Wade would be “unchristian.”
 In Texas in August, an organization for black women encouraged them to abort their children (here).
 And in May, the WNBA “empowered” women by endorsing their abortions, via select ticket proceeds going to Planned Parenthood (here):

 “This season, your ticket supports more than women’s basketball.
 It supports women.”

 So goes the Left side of the aisle — “supporting” people, “blessing” places, and doing “sacred” things.
 It’s definitely a very different interpretation of those words compared to the Right.

 And not only is it the trajectory of the Left, but also — in some cases — religion.

 It’s an odd choice for an arena which embraces the following: